 How Much to Invest?

 Deciding how much to pay for a motorcycle helmet is another factor on the table.
-You don’t want to get ripped off, but spending money on a good helmet is maybe one of the most essential elements of your riding kit.
+You don’t want to get ripped off, but spending money on a good helmet is maybe one of the most essential elements of your motorcycle gear.
 Choosing the most expensive helmet isn’t necessarily the best option.
 Don’t skip over affordable brands by assuming they aren’t as safe as top-of-the-line helmets.
 Rather than focusing on the price, which is partially determined by the style aesthetic and branding, look at each helmet’s safety rating.
 Focusing on the safety rating rather than gravitating toward the cheapest or most expensive option is the best way to ensure that you’re making the right choice for you.

 If you’ve found the right helmet, you’re ready to ride.
 Over time, your helmet will mold slightly to your head, further improving the feel and fit.
 That said, always remember that your helmet should still feel snug to your head.
 A loose fit is the best way to determine that a helmet is too big!